VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek3/step2.md

 `python functions.py`{{execute}}

 ## Tuples
-In python, tuples are used to store muliple items in a single variable.
+In python, tuples are used to store multiple items in a single variable.

 For example: